genesiscommunitysuccess/docs/docs/03_server/03_request-server/03_advanced.md

     api(project(":{app-name}-messages"))
 ```

-The `requestReply` code blocks in can be as simple or complex as your requirements.
+The `requestReply` code blocks can be as simple or complex as your requirements.
 They are useful, for example, if you want to request data from a number of different tables and views that are not related.
 By nesting and joining all the relevant data in your `requestReply` statement, you create your own metadata for the Request Server, so it can then be used anywhere in the module.

 ### Syntax